artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 NPM is the Node Package Manager.
 It is shipped with node, but it is a completely different project and team.
 NPM the project is ran by a private company.

 NPM is one of the first dependency managers to offer the ability to install multiple versions of the same library inside your app.
-This contributes considerably to the issue of the number of depenencies inside any app's ecosystem.
+This contributes considerably to the issue of the number of dependencies inside any app's ecosystem.

 JavaScript people will always complain about NPM, but people will always complain about their build tools.
 Dependency Manager's especially.
 From an outsider's view, it nearly always does what you expect, has a great team behind it and has more available dependencies than any other.